accomplice-liability

 |---|---|---|---|---|---|---|---|

 | 24-6047 | Rodney Tyrone Henry v.
-United States | Eighth Circuit | 2024-11-27 | Denied | Response WaivedIFP | 18-usc-3553a accomplice-liability circuit-court-review criminal-procedure premeditation sentencing | Whether the Eighth Circuit misapplied precedent regarding premeditation and accomplice liability in sentencing a defendant under 18 U.S.C. § 3553(a) |
+United States | Eighth Circuit | 2024-11-27 | Denied | Response WaivedIFP | 18-usc-3553a accomplice-liability circuit-court-review criminal-procedure premeditation sentencing | The United States Court of Appeals for the Eighth Circuit's decision misapplied the established precedent regarding circumstances that could support a… |

 | 24-5388 | John Joseph Douglas v.
-United States | Eighth Circuit | 2024-08-26 | Denied | Response WaivedIFP | accomplice-liability armed-career-criminal-act criminal-liability criminal-procedure separate-offenses statutory-interpretation | Whether a person can be held criminally liable under an accomplice liability statute for a separate offense under the Armed Career Criminal Act when t… |
+United States | Eighth Circuit | 2024-08-26 | Denied | Response WaivedIFP | accomplice-liability armed-career-criminal-act criminal-liability criminal-procedure separate-offenses statutory-interpretation | I.IF A PERSON IS HELD CRIMINALLY LIABLE FOR AN OFFENSE, COMMITTED BT ANOTHER, UNDER A "REASONABLE AND FORESEEABLE ACTS" ACCOMPLICE LIABILITY STATUTE,… |

 | 24-5368 | Joseph Roach v.
-Amy Robey, Warden | Sixth Circuit | 2024-08-22 | Denied | Response WaivedIFP | accomplice-liability criminal-conviction due-process jackson-v-virginia jury-unanimity sixth-circuit | Whether a defendant was denied due process and a unanimous jury verdict when convicted under alternative theories of culpability and affirmed by the S… |
+Amy Robey, Warden | Sixth Circuit | 2024-08-22 | Denied | Response WaivedIFP | accomplice-liability criminal-conviction due-process jackson-v-virginia jury-unanimity sixth-circuit | WAS MR. ROACH DENIED THE UNANIMOUS JURY VERDICT REQUIRED BY KENTUCKY LAW WHEN HE WAS TRIED UNDER A THEORY THAT HE ACTED ALONE, AND INDEPENDENTLY, BUT … |

 | 23-7459 | Alan Troy Houser v.
-Stephen Buzas, Superintendent, State Correctional Institution at Greene, et al. | Third Circuit | 2024-05-13 | Denied | Response WaivedIFP | 42-usc-1983 accomplice-liability civil-rights conspiracy constitutional-law criminal-liability criminal-procedure due-process failure-to-intervene standing | Whether the district court erred in dismissing the petitioner's claims for conspiracy to violate civil rights and failure to intervene under 42 U.S.C.… |
+Stephen Buzas, Superintendent, State Correctional Institution at Greene, et al. | Third Circuit | 2024-05-13 | Denied | Response WaivedIFP | 42-usc-1983 accomplice-liability civil-rights conspiracy constitutional-law criminal-liability criminal-procedure due-process failure-to-intervene standing | Question not identified. |

 | 23-7128 | Harvey Windsor v.
-Steven T. Marshall, Attorney General of Alabama, et al. | Eleventh Circuit | 2024-04-02 | Denied | IFP | accomplice-liability capital-murder certificate-of-appealability death-penalty discovery-limitation habeas-corpus head-injury ineffective-assistance ineffective-assistance-of-counsel postconviction-relief | Whether a habeas petitioner is entitled to a certificate of appealability when the state trial court and federal district court agree that the petitio… |
+Steven T. Marshall, Attorney General of Alabama, et al. | Eleventh Circuit | 2024-04-02 | Denied | IFP | accomplice-liability capital-murder certificate-of-appealability death-penalty discovery-limitation habeas-corpus head-injury ineffective-assistance ineffective-assistance-of-counsel postconviction-relief | Whether, when both the state trial court and the federal district court agree that a habeas petitioner has pleaded a claim that, if true, would warran… |

 | 22-5226 | Oyeyemi Olatunji Owagboriaye, aka Prince v.
-United States | Eleventh Circuit | 2022-07-29 | Denied | Response WaivedIFP | 18-usc-1343 accomplice-liability circuit-split criminal-law federal-criminal-law procedural-history scheme-to-defraud statutory-interpretation wire-fraud | Whether a wire transfer merely distributing funds amongst alleged accomplices is 'for the purpose of executing' a fraudulent scheme, as contemplated b… |
+United States | Eleventh Circuit | 2022-07-29 | Denied | Response WaivedIFP | 18-usc-1343 accomplice-liability circuit-split criminal-law federal-criminal-law procedural-history scheme-to-defraud statutory-interpretation wire-fraud | The wire fraud statute—18 U.S.C. § 1343—criminalizes the use of a wire "for the purpose of executing" a scheme to defraud.
+This Court has interpreted … |

 | 21-7207 | Robert Brewer v.
-New York | New York | 2022-02-25 | Denied | Response WaivedIFP | accomplice-liability constitutional-law criminal-law criminal-procedure due-process jury-unanimity precedent state-courts supreme-court-precedent | Whether Saad v Arizona continues to apply following Ramos v.
-Louisiana and Edwards v Vannoy |
+New York | New York | 2022-02-25 | Denied | Response WaivedIFP | accomplice-liability constitutional-law criminal-law criminal-procedure due-process jury-unanimity precedent state-courts supreme-court-precedent | This Court should grant certiorari to decide whether or how Schad v Arizona, 501 U.S. 624 (1991), continues to apply following the decisions in Ramos … |

 | 21-6073 | John Ray Falk, Jr. v.
-Texas | Texas | 2021-10-27 | Denied | IFP | accomplice-liability capital-murder capital-punishment criminal-liability due-process guilty-plea law-of-parties notice plea-bargaining pro-se pro-se-defendant | Whether a pro se defendant must be informed of the prosecution's theory of his own criminal liability when pleading guilty to a death-eligible homicid… |
+Texas | Texas | 2021-10-27 | Denied | IFP | accomplice-liability capital-murder capital-punishment criminal-liability due-process guilty-plea law-of-parties notice plea-bargaining pro-se pro-se-defendant | (1) Given that Due Process requires that a guilty plea be "knowing and intelligent," when a pro se defendant seeks to plead guilty to a death-eligible… |

 | 21-579 | Kenneth Eugene Smith v.
-John Q. Hamm, Commissioner, Alabama Department of Corrections, et al. | Eleventh Circuit | 2021-10-20 | Denied | accomplice-liability burden-of-proof capital-sentencing constitutional-rights due-process eighth-amendment fourteenth-amendment jury-instructions jury-trial sixth-amendment specific-intent | Under Waddington v.
-Sarausad, does a general jury instruction on accomplice liability relieve the State of its burden to prove specific intent beyond … | |
+John Q. Hamm, Commissioner, Alabama Department of Corrections, et al. | Eleventh Circuit | 2021-10-20 | Denied | accomplice-liability burden-of-proof capital-sentencing constitutional-rights due-process eighth-amendment fourteenth-amendment jury-instructions jury-trial sixth-amendment specific-intent | 1.
+Under Waddington v.
+Sar ausad, 555 U.S. 179 (2009), when a conviction requires that the State prove beyond a reasonable doubt that the defendant ha… | |

 | 21-5891 | Archie Ned Williams v.
-United States | Ninth Circuit | 2021-10-05 | Denied | Response WaivedIFP | accomplice-liability crime-of-violence criminal-law double-jeopardy due-process hobbs-act-robbery physical-force pinkerton-liability section-924c statutory-interpretation | Must the use of physical force required to establish a predicate crime of violence under 18 U.S.C. § 924(c)(3)(A) be personal to the defendant convict… |
+United States | Ninth Circuit | 2021-10-05 | Denied | Response WaivedIFP | accomplice-liability crime-of-violence criminal-law double-jeopardy due-process hobbs-act-robbery physical-force pinkerton-liability section-924c statutory-interpretation | 1.
+Must the "use of physical force" required to establish a predicate crime of violence under 18 U.S.C. § 924(c)(3)(A) be personal to the defendant co… |

 | 21-5013 | Arnold Council v.
-United States | Seventh Circuit | 2021-07-06 | Denied | IFP | 18-usc-924(c)(3)(a) accomplice-liability crime-of-violence criminal-law direct-liability elements-clause hobbs-act sentencing-enhancement statutory-interpretation | Whether Hobbs Act robbery qualifies as a 'crime of violence' under the elements clause in 18 U.S.C. § 924(c)(3)(A) as to either direct or accomplice l… |
+United States | Seventh Circuit | 2021-07-06 | Denied | IFP | 18-usc-924(c)(3)(a) accomplice-liability crime-of-violence criminal-law direct-liability elements-clause hobbs-act sentencing-enhancement statutory-interpretation | Whether Hobbs Act robbery qualifies as a "crime of violence" under the elements clause in 18 U.S.C. § 924(c)(3)(A) as to either direct or accomplice l… |

 | 20-7849 | Ismael Lopez v.
-United States, et al. | Second Circuit | 2021-04-26 | Denied | Response WaivedIFP | 8th-amendment accomplice-liability constitutional-review criminal-procedure due-process factor-based-analysis mandatory-sentencing mens-rea nexus proportionality-test sentencing | Whether mandatory sentences are constitutional |
+United States, et al. | Second Circuit | 2021-04-26 | Denied | Response WaivedIFP | 8th-amendment accomplice-liability constitutional-review criminal-procedure due-process factor-based-analysis mandatory-sentencing mens-rea nexus proportionality-test sentencing | Whether mandatory sentences, as a whole or in part, are constitutional and should be replaced with factor-based analysis under §3553, in conjunction w… |

 | 20-988 | Barry Smith, Superintendent, State Correctional Institution at Houtzdale, et al. v.
-Aaron Edmunds Tyson | Third Circuit | 2021-01-25 | Denied | accomplice-liability aedpa aedpa-review benefit-of-the-doubt cullen-v-pinholster due-process habeas-corpus jury-instructions standard-of-review | Whether the review required under AEDPA § 2254 and Cullen v.
-Pinholster, 563 U.S. 170 (2011) is violated by reliance upon a 'some ambiguity' standard … | |
+Aaron Edmunds Tyson | Third Circuit | 2021-01-25 | Denied | accomplice-liability aedpa aedpa-review benefit-of-the-doubt cullen-v-pinholster due-process habeas-corpus jury-instructions standard-of-review | Under Pennsylvania law it is well-settled that to be found guilty of First Degree Murder as an accomplice, a defendant must have the specific intent t… | |

 | 20-6311 | Russell Davis v.
-United States | Sixth Circuit | 2020-11-13 | Denied | Response WaivedIFP | accomplice-liability co-conspirator-liability controlled-substance controlled-substances criminal-law drug-distribution due-process enhanced-penalty pinkerton-liability sentencing | Whether the government must satisfy the evidentiary requirements for accomplice liability under 18 U.S.C. §2 or co-conspirator liability under Pinkert… |
+United States | Sixth Circuit | 2020-11-13 | Denied | Response WaivedIFP | accomplice-liability co-conspirator-liability controlled-substance controlled-substances criminal-law drug-distribution due-process enhanced-penalty pinkerton-liability sentencing | I. Whether the government must satisfy the evidentiary requirements for accomplice liability under 18 U.S.C. §2 or co-conspirator liability under Pink… |

 | 20-5759 | Charles C. Williamson v.
-United States | Fourth Circuit | 2020-09-18 | Denied | Response WaivedIFP | accomplice-liability criminal-procedure drug-quantity drug-weight judicial-interpretation relevant-conduct sentencing-guidelines standard-of-review statutory-interpretation | Whether the district court and circuit court misinterpreted and misapplied the 'relevant conduct' provisions of United States Sentencing Commission, G… |
+United States | Fourth Circuit | 2020-09-18 | Denied | Response WaivedIFP | accomplice-liability criminal-procedure drug-quantity drug-weight judicial-interpretation relevant-conduct sentencing-guidelines standard-of-review statutory-interpretation | WHETHER THE DISTRICT COURT AND CIRCUIT COURT MISINTERPRETED AND MISAPPLIED THE "RELEVANT CONDUCT" PROVISIONS OF UNITED STATES SENTENCING COMMISSION, G… |

 | 19-7027 | Patrick T. Hughes v.
-Pennsylvania | Pennsylvania | 2019-12-20 | Denied | Response WaivedIFP | accomplice-liability confrontation-clause criminal-conspiracy criminal-homicide due-process eighth-amendment evidence reasonable-doubt | Whether the evidence was sufficient to sustain a conviction of criminal homicide, criminal conspiracy to commit homicide |
+Pennsylvania | Pennsylvania | 2019-12-20 | Denied | Response WaivedIFP | accomplice-liability confrontation-clause criminal-conspiracy criminal-homicide due-process eighth-amendment evidence reasonable-doubt | I. Whether the evidence was sufficient to [sustain] a conviction of criminal homicide, criminal conspiracy to commit homicide where the Commonwealth f… |

 | 18A1344 | Saquawn Harris v.
-United States | District of Columbia | 2019-06-20 | Presumed Complete | accomplice-liability aiding-and-abetting appellate-review criminal-law jury-instructions mens-rea | Whether an appellate court may affirm a criminal conviction based on a novel theory of accomplice liability not presented to the jury or argued by the… | |
+United States | District of Columbia | 2019-06-20 | Presumed Complete | accomplice-liability aiding-and-abetting appellate-review criminal-law jury-instructions mens-rea | Question not identified. | |

 | 18-1131 | United States v.
 Eric Quinn Franklin | Ninth Circuit | 2019-02-28 | Dismissed | accomplice-liability armed-career-criminal-act categorical-approach controlled-substances-act mens-rea serious-drug-offense state-drug-offense statutory-interpretation | Whether a state drug offense must categorically match the elements of a generic analogue offense, including with respect to the mens rea for any poten… | |

 | 18-7642 | Kirk Lassend v.
-United States | First Circuit | 2019-01-29 | Denied | Response WaivedIFP | acca accomplice-liability armed-robbery circuit-split non-dangerous-weapons sentencing strict-liability violent-felony | Whether a crime which does not require the actual use of violent force can qualify as a 'violent felony' under the ACCA |
+United States | First Circuit | 2019-01-29 | Denied | Response WaivedIFP | acca accomplice-liability armed-robbery circuit-split non-dangerous-weapons sentencing strict-liability violent-felony | 1.
+Whether This Court Should Grant This Petition To Resolve The Circuit Split As To Whether A Crime Which Does Not Require The Actual Use Of Violent F… |

 | 18-6670 | Richard Allen Barker v.
-California | California | 2018-11-13 | Denied | IFP | accomplice-liability constitutional-law constitutional-proportionate-punishment criminal-procedure eighth-amendment enmund-v-florida in-re-butler in-re-rodriguez individual-culpability proportionate-punishment | Whether forcing the petitioner to serve an excessive punishment of 45 years incarceration for his individual culpability as an accomplice, when the ac… |
+California | California | 2018-11-13 | Denied | IFP | accomplice-liability constitutional-law constitutional-proportionate-punishment criminal-procedure eighth-amendment enmund-v-florida in-re-butler in-re-rodriguez individual-culpability proportionate-punishment | UNITED STATES CONSTITUTION - EIGHTH AMENDMENT CONSTITUTIONAL PROPORTIONATE PUNISHMENT - INDIVIDUAL CULPABILITY IF, IN 1978, THE CALIFORNIA PAROLE AUT… |

 | 18-6342 | Jaime Rene Lopez-Vaal v.
-United States | Ninth Circuit | 2018-10-16 | Denied | Response WaivedIFP | accomplice-liability aggravated-felony criminal-law criminal-procedure due-process equal-protection federal-sentencing immigration immigration-law ninth-circuit-review sentencing statutory-interpretation void-for-vagueness | Whether Section 1326(b) is unconstitutionally vague |
+United States | Ninth Circuit | 2018-10-16 | Denied | Response WaivedIFP | accomplice-liability aggravated-felony criminal-law criminal-procedure due-process equal-protection federal-sentencing immigration immigration-law ninth-circuit-review sentencing statutory-interpretation void-for-vagueness | Whether Section 1326(b), which does not define "misdemeanors involving drugs or violence against the person," "felony," or "aggravated felony," is unc… |